aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/how-to-run-docker-container/_index.md

 The **Docker** technology is designed to automate the deployment of the applications by using lightweight containers.
 Developers can use a **Docker Container** to wrap up an application with all of its libraries and dependencies and deploy everything as a single package.

 Aspose.Cells Cloud team has published the Docker Container on [Docker Hub](https://hub.docker.com/r/aspose/cells-cloud) to facilitate the Docker users.
-The following sections will guide you that how to run a Docker commands or write configuration in a Yaml file for Docker compose tool.
+The following sections will guide you on how to run Docker commands or write configuration in a Yaml file for the Docker compose tool.

 ## Container configuration